 3. Review Your Client Scores

-You’re starting to realize which clients are a great fit for your business.
+You’re starting to realize which clients are a great fit for your practice.
 Now it’s time to make decisions about your lower grade clients.

 - Transformation possibility.
 As you review your lower grade clients, consider whether C clients can transition into A or B clients.

 - Fire your non-ideal clients.
-It’s time to free yourself from clients that put a drag on your business.
+It’s time to free yourself from headache clients who put a drag on your business.
 Start with the F clients and gradually work up to the C clients.
 The clients at the bottom of the pile rarely turn into A or B clients.

 - Cherry pick your clients.
 Start to replace the F’s, D’s and C’s with new A and B clients.
-Shift your client base to high-performing clients that are easy to work with, value your service and bring in a solid income stream.
+Shift your client base to high-performing clients who quickly reply to your requests, value your service and bring in a solid income stream.

-Most entrepreneurs make the mistake of holding onto non-ideal clients for too long.
+Most accounting professionals make the mistake of holding onto non-ideal clients for too long.
 Those clients, however, drain your energy, require additional time and lower your profitability.
-So you’ll want to gradually weed them out.
+So, gradually weed them out.

 Transition to High-Grade Clients